 The Government rejected the gift when suggested in the 1930s - a fact about which he was still bitter nearly 30 years later.
 WWII also intervened in a most devastating fashion.
 Wallach owned a superb collection of Old Master paintings; including four landscapes by Goya.
 However, the prominent position of the house meant that he was warned by his friends that the Luftwaffe were sure to bomb it.
 More than one hundred paintings - the bulk of the collection - were duly moved to a warehouse in Southampton which, incredibly, was thought to be a safer option!
 The warehouse was bombed with the loss of all the paintings.
 A devastated Wallach then retreated from the main house and lived in a few rooms in the connected wing with the sad remnants of his collection.
 He lived in the house until he died, aged 93, in 1964.

-The house has now become a venue for the 'Grange Park Opera'.
+From 1998 until 2016, the house became a venue for the 'Grange Park Opera'.
 However, with the loss of the interiors and so much of the building, The Grange is now probably the most impressive and beautiful garden ornament in England.

 1 - David Watkin quoted in 'Our Vanishing Heritage' - Marcus Binney (1984, Arlington Books)